Posted on Friday, 4th June 2010 by Grace Massa Langlois

 - Cool and then refrigerate for 20 minutes before serving.

-Tags: after school treat, afternoon tea, chocolate, chocolate dessert, chocolate tart, dessert, desserts, food, food photography, food photos, hazelnut, individual dessert, individual desserts, mini tarts, shortcrust pastry, sweet pastry, tartlettes, tarts
+Tags: after school treat, afternoon tea, chocolate, chocolate dessert, chocolate pastry, chocolate recipes, chocolate tart, chocolate with hazelnut, dessert, desserts, desserts for entertaining, entertaining, food, food photography, food photos, ganache, hazelnut, hazelnuts, individual dessert, individual desserts, mini tarts, shortcrust pastry, sweet pastry, Tart filling, tart pastry, tartlettes, tarts